yarisvt/tyk-docs/tyk-docs/static/include/create-api-key-include.md

 ![Create button location][4]

-The page should scroll to the top and you will see the new key on the right-hand side in a green box.
-**NOTE:** You need to copy and save this key for later reference when it is displayed as it is cannot be retrieved later.
+A **Key successfully generated** pop-up will be displayed with the key shown.
+You **must** save this somewhere for future reference as it will not be displayed again.
+Click **Copy to clipboard** and paste into a text document.

 ![Key success message location][5]